Phil-Sparkes/comp230-cpd/README.md

 For 230 we had a peer review for our essay with the essay being in on the same day as the review, the feedback I got for this was useful but didn’t have the chance to change my essay since TeXworks was not working in the studio.

-This week I also signed up for a unity exam which I forgot that I had, the day before I managed to do ten minutes of revision and then did the test.
+This week I also signed up for a unity exam which I forgot that I had, the day before I managed to do ten minutes of revision before the test.
 Got exactly 70% which was the required pass mark.
+This was cutting it a bit too close so I should make more time for revision next time.

 ## Week Nine